TRaSH-Guides/Guides/docs/Hardlinks/Hardlinks-and-Instant-Moves.md

         This means:

         - You can delete any "copy" w/o impacting the others.

             Your download client can remove it's "copy" w/o impacting the library "copy".
 The library "copy" can be removed by Plex or Sonarr/Radarr or yourself w/o impacting the download client "copy".

         - Space is only regained when all "copies" are deleted.

         - Modifying the file will impact all "copies".

             For example, modifying the id3 tags of a .mp3 download after import would modify the download client "copy", resulting in breaking the torrent.

         [More info from Wikipedia, the free encyclopedia](https://en.wikipedia.org/wiki/Hard_link){:target="_blank" rel="noopener noreferrer"}

-        !!! warning
+    !!! warning "Don't forget to read the [Hardlinks limitations](/Hardlinks/Hardlinks-and-Instant-Moves/#hardlinks-limitations)"

-            You can't create hard links for directories :bangbang:

-            You can't cross file systems :bangbang:

 ### What are Instant Moves (Atomic Moves)

 ??? question "**What are Instant Moves (Atomic Moves)?** - [Click to show/hide]"

     A real move and not a copy file from download folder to media folder and then delete file from download folder.

+### Hardlinks limitations

+??? question "**Hardlinks limitations** - [Click to show/hide]"

+    - You **CAN'T** create hard links for directories :bangbang:
+    - You **CAN'T** cross file systems :bangbang:
+    - Some file systems are known not to support hard links, like exFAT.

+        (exFAT should be avoided in any way possible.)

 ### What are the Starr Apps